UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Karen_Shipp.md

 That’s right.
 Later they did.
-After I’d moved into software development, they got one or two more women—all the other people in QA now are women, and they have sort of clerical/technical posts.
+After I’d moved into software development, they got one or two more women—all the other people in QA now are women, and they have sort of clericaltechnical posts.
 And they do have a few women—they did gradually, after me, get more women software developers.

 ### Deveoping Educational Software for Open University